costanzo/costanzo.github.io/_posts/2016-12-25-about-the-lua.md

 description:  "The beginning for writing script for Dota2"
 image:        "http://placehold.it/400x200"
 author:       "Bryan"
+toc: true
+toc_label: "Table of Contents"
 ---

 0 .
 The Beginning of Everything
 =

 Before writing my very first technical post, I think I have to say something about my blog.

 I have been thinking about writing a diary a few years ago but I was too lazy to write something down.
 More importantly I think I am better at writing code than articles.
 Now I am in Japan for the winter program and get enough time  thinking what I really like to do.
 I feel that I cannot waste my time watching TV series or playing computer games.
 So I decide to set up my personal blog and write something.
 Actually my motivation for writing a blog is to record what I have learned in some areas that I am interested in.